ianbishop/userevents.github.io/4.2/docs/quickstart.md

 Patterns are the building blocks of your CxEngage system.
 With them, you describe how the system should understand your data and what to do when it detects that a pattern match has occurred.

 Patterns are described using the CxEngage DSL, which typically starts with an "event" keyword.
 For this example, we will be matching an event where the value of `type` is equal to `test`.
 Then we will use the echo endpoint to echo out "Hello World!" to our logs.

-Go to the Patterns tab, click New, and give it a name to begin creating your pattern.

-* __Name__: The name for your pattern (e.g. My First Pattern)
-* __Description__ *(optional)*: A short description of your pattern (e.g. "A pattern used to test CxEngage.")
-* __Key Attribute__ : As discussed above, set up a key attribute that you want for your pattern

-Now that our pattern has been created, we can begin flushing out how it should work.
-Give it a key attribute of "id" (without the quotes).

 ### Pattern